laurencee9/exact_binary_dynamics/README.md

 ### Parameters

 The algorithm needs some parameters to run.
-We use a dictionnary to feed the parameters.
+We use a dictionary to feed the parameters.
 ```
 params = {
  "edgelist_path" : "./edgelist.txt",